SENIOR ACTUARIAL ADVISOR

 • Participate in various recurring projects such as the production of annual statements, the audit, and the annual verification of annuities in payment.

-• Participate in the documentation of procedures.
+• Participate in the documentation and improvement of procedures for the actuarial and financial services department.

 SKILLS REQUIRED